-The Project has remote sensing instruments located throughout the Project, and downstream, to detect abnormal conditions.
-Headwater level, tailwater level, and seepage weir level signals are values that are part of the Supervisory Control and Data Acquisition (SCADA) system.
+There are remote sensing instruments located throughout and downstream of the Don Pedro Project to detect abnormal conditions.
+Headwater level, tailwater level, and seepage weir level signals are input to the Supervisory Control and Data Acquisition (SCADA) system.
 This information is transmitted to the Power Control Center every ten minutes or immediately upon an event (digital alarms) or every four seconds (analog data).
 The Districts' engineers, hydrographers, and senior management officials evaluate the data supplied by visual observation, real-time dam instrumentation, manually inspected dam instrumentation, watershed data, and downstream river flow data.
-Alarms are triggered when the following happens:
+Alarms are triggered when any of the following events occur.

-- When the reservoir elevation exceeds 825.0 ft, which is five feet below the top elevation of the ungated ogee spillway, the "Don Pedro Reservoir High Water Level Alarm" is sounded. - When the reservoir level falls at a rate greater than .084 inches per minute (10 ft in a 24-hour period), the "Don Pedro Reservoir High Rate of Change Alarm" is sounded. - When the tailwater level below the dam exceeds 304.5 ft, the Don Pedro Tailwater High Level Alarm" is sounded. - When the tailwater level rises at a rate greater than three feet per minute, the "Don Pedro Tailwater High Rate of Change Alarm" is sounded. - If the seepage weir elevation is less than 0.2 ft, the "Seepage Weir Low Level Alarm" is sounded.
+- When the reservoir elevation exceeds 825.0 ft, which is five feet below the top elevation of the ungated ogee spillway, the "Don Pedro Reservoir High Water Level Alarm" is sounded. - When the reservoir level falls at a rate greater than .084 inches per minute (10 ft in a 24-hour period), the "Don Pedro Reservoir High Rate of Change Alarm" is sounded. - When the tailwater level below the dam exceeds 304.5 ft, the "Don Pedro Tailwater High Level Alarm" is sounded. - When the tailwater level rises at a rate greater than three feet per minute, the "Don Pedro Tailwater High Rate of Change Alarm" is sounded. - If the seepage weir elevation is less than 0.2 ft, the "Seepage Weir Low Level Alarm" is sounded.

-When any of the above alarms occur, the alarm is displayed in flashing mode on the Power Control Center screen, an audible bell is sounded in the Power Control Center, as well as at the Project site.
+When any of the above alarms occur, the alarm is displayed in flashing mode on the Power Control Center screen, an audible bell is sounded in the Power Control Center, as well as at the powerhouse.
 The alarm stays in effect until the condition is corrected at the site.
-An alarm is also sounded if communication is lost between the Project site and the Power Control Center.
+An alarm is also sounded if communication is lost between the powerhouse and the Power Control Center.
 This condition is known as a "response alarm" and triggers the Power Control Center to dispatch the on-site, on-call technician to the plant until communication is restored.

 The current instrumentation monitoring program measures seepage, deformation, and hydrostatic pressure within the dam and foundation.
-Currently, dam safety related instrumentation at the Project consists of the following:
+Current dam safety related instrumentation at the Don Pedro Project are described below.